-Gender Identity refers to an individual’s internal personal sense of gender.
+Gender identity refers to an individual’s internal personal sense of gender.
 A person’s gender identity may be different from or the same as the person’s sex assigned at birth.

-Hostile Environment exists when sexual harassment (including all forms of sexual violence) is sufficiently severe, or persistent, or pervasive, and objectively offensive to limit or deny a member of the University community the ability to participate in or benefit from the University’s educational or employment programs or activities.
+Hostile Environment exists when sexual harassment (including all forms of sexual violence) is sufficiently serve, or persistent, or pervasive, and objectively offensive to limit or deny a member of the University community the ability to participate in or benefit from the University’s educational or employment programs or activities.

 Rider University Policies